Elle Fredine (RedElf) is a photographer and published author who loves to share her family's favorite recipes.

 These delicious morsels are sure to become a family favorite.

 Pastry-Topped Meat Pies: So Many Options!

-Since writing this article, I've discovered even more absolutely delectable meat pie recipes online, including an amazing meatball pie that features savory meatballs, smothered in rich gravy, nestled under a flaky pastry topping.
+Since writing this article, I've discovered even more absolutely delectable meat pie recipes online, including an amazing meatball pie that features savory meatballs smothered in rich gravy and nestled under a flaky pastry topping.

 Traditionally, depending on which part of the Old Country you hailed from, your meat pie—or pasty if you were from Lancashire, like my granny—could contain almost any kind of ground meat.
 But to be called shepherd's pie, the meat had to be lamb.

 Another way to make the meat pies uses a very short crust, a bit thicker on the top.
 You can fill the crust with cooked venison and ground beef mixed with onions, garlic, salt, pepper, and thyme, along with a bay leaf that is discarded after cooking the meat.
 This version has no vegetables at all.